mhbeals/scissorsandpaste/Individual MD Entries/1819-06-28_Caledonian Mercury_146.md

                     anxiously invited the attention of the readers of my journal.
 On the whole, provided common sense should be seconded by common industry, in the inclosure and cultivation of our colony, I think we shall not be visisted by more than our due share of physical calamity.
-I deferred noticing your second query, the subect being connected with the proposal respecting land, at the conclusion of your letter.
+I deferred noticing your second query, the subject being connected with the proposal respecting land, at the conclusion of your letter.
 I would strongly recommend your deferring the purchase of land until your arrival.
 It would be difficult to convey to you the reasons, but you would feel the propriety of my advice, should